henrywoo/Generative-AI-In-Action/source/ch3-vae/README.md

 ![](vae2.webp)

-As shown, the advantage of VAE over a traditional AutoEncoder is that when different samples are input, the VAE can robustly reconstruct images for any given sample.
+As shown, the advantage of VAE over a traditional autoencoder is that when different samples are input, the VAE can robustly reconstruct images for any given sample.
 The VAE's generation process is controllable and insensitive to input noise, as each attribute is known to follow a normal distribution in advance.

 **The Bayesian Framework:**